nodejs/node-core-utils/docs/ncu-ci.md

 ancestor must have finished with `FAILURE` or `ABORTED` and match the PR, repository, and approved commit.
 It does not search unrelated older CI runs or skip past a mismatched ancestor.
-If no eligible ancestor is available, the command reports the build URL and a command to start a new CI run.
+If no eligible ancestor is available, the command reports the build URL and exits unsuccessfully.
 Errors checking availability stop the command without attempting to resume.

 The CI-approved commit (`COMMIT_SHA_CHECK`) must match the PR's current HEAD.